 Any echelle data reduction package (under MIDAS, IRAF, or based on IDL) can be 'easily' adapted to extract and calibrate FEROS data.
-MIDAS has a dedicated context 'feros' which uses the instrument's physical model to speed up the order definition and wavelength calibration.
+MIDAS has a dedicated context 'feros'.
 This is the same pipeline run at the telescope though the latest version of the user procedures should be obtained from the La Silla FEROS DRS web page